movebit/move/language/move-analyzer/editors/code/README.md

 ##### B. Need Compile Project with Move.toml

 When you first open a project, there will be some dependencies (configured in Move.toml) that need to be downloaded, so you need to run `aptos move compile` command first to build the project.
 During the build process, the dependencies will be downloaded.
 Once all the dependencies for the project have been downloaded, aptos-move-analyzer can properly parse the dependencies and project source code.

-## Features <span id="Features">

-Here are some of the features of the aptos-move-analyzer Visual Studio Code extension.
-To see them, open a Move source file (a file with a `.move` file extension) and:

-- See Move keywords and types highlighted in appropriate colors.
-- As you type, Move keywords will appear as completion suggestions.
-- If the opened Move source file is located within a buildable project (a `Move.toml` file can be found in one of its parent directories), the following advanced features will also be available:
-  - compiler diagnostics
-  - aptos commands line tool(you need install Aptos Client CLI locally)
-  - aptos project template
-  - go to definition
-  - go to references
-  - type on hover
-  - inlay hints
-  - linter for move file
-  - ...

 ## Support <span id="Support">